dorin7bogdan/hpe-application-automation-tools-plugin/doc/README.md

 - Added Job/ExtendedRead permission handing for FS / ALM / ALM Lab job configurations.
 - Fixed unexpected Test Suites Rerun Behavior related to reports for FS jobs.

-**UFT Digital Lab**
+**OpenText™ Functional Testing Lab for Mobile and Web**
  - Admins can configure whether apps can be uploaded to the Shared assets.
-If it is not allowed, in the "Upload app to Digital Lab Server" build step there is no option to select Shared assets in the workspace selection menu.
+If it is not allowed, in the "Upload app to Functional Testing Lab for Mobile and Web Server" build step there is no option to select Shared assets in the workspace selection menu.

 **ALM Octane**
 - Bug fixes